apache/ozone/hadoop-hdds/docs/content/feature/NonrollingUpgrade.md

 2. Stop all components.

 3. Replace artifacts of all components with the newer versions.
+    - TODO: No action required for recon or S3 gateway?

 4. Start the components
     1. Start the SCM and datanodes as usual: